maxzheng/great-life-guide/genius.md

 Genius Training Program
 ----------------------------

-This is available as a training program for adults and kids (7+) that can customized to what is relevant to your needs and goals, so you will learn everything to become a genius from a genius coach.
+This is available as a training program for adults and kids (7+) that can be customized to what is relevant to your needs and goals, so you will learn everything to become a genius from a genius coach.

 To learn more, please book an exploratory session at [http://hp.training](http://hp.training)